 - salt and freshly ground black pepper

-- Sprinkle lightly with salt and pepper and place in the 400°F oven and bake just until the salmon is cooked, about 8 minutes.
+- Bake.
+Place in the 400°F oven and bake just until the salmon is cooked, about 8 minutes.
 It should still be slightly translucent in the center.

 - Cool and serve.
 Let it cool for a few minutes and then cut each of the steaks down the middle to create 4 portions.
 Serve immediately.